g14f/TAMM_Internship/ChatWithData/README.md

 Once your files are uploaded and the description is provided, type any question about your data, such as:

-- “What is the average value of A1?”
+- “What is the average price of the cars?”
-- “Show all rows where number of employees is more than 15.”
+- “List all car brands from most to least expensive.”
-- “Which entry has the highest net profit to total assets ratio?”
+- “Which car was manufactured most recently?”

 The chatbot will reply with text, tables, or even charts based on your question.